In collaboration with three other designers, I led the interaction and visual design of Cascade and created the high-fidelity prototype.

-Your safety contact will get a notification when you started a hike and another notification when you reached your destination.
+Your safety contact will get a notification when you've started a hike and another notification when you've reached your destination.
 Safety contacts can also view your hike progress and see personal notes.

-For the first round of user testing, we interviewed six people and tested three versions of paper wireframes.
-We wanted to understand what information should be presented as well as the structure and layout of the app.
+For the first round of user testing, we interviewed six people and tested three paper prototypes.
+We wanted to understand what information people are looking for and how that information should be presented.

-Most of our users wanted to see pictures or a photo gallery of the waterfalls.
+Most people wanted to see pictures or a photo gallery of the waterfalls.

-Most users hike to escape their environments or to re-energize themselves
+Most people hike to escape their environments or to re-energize themselves.

-Taking what we learn from our semi-structured interviews, we did another round of user testing with four people.
+Taking what we learned, we created wireframes of Cascade and conducted another round of user testing.
 Our goal for this round was to gain insights on what features people preferred (i.e. photo gallery or community forum) and learn about their motivations to use Cascade.
-We also wanted to understand user's biggest pain points throughout the hiking process; from preparation to post-hike.
+We also wanted to understand people's biggest pain points throughout the entire hiking process; from preparing for a hike to winding down after a hike.

-In the beginning of our project, users were extremely vocal about seeing pictures of waterfalls or sharing information on forums.
-However, as the project progressed we saw underlying themes that centered on the hiker rather than the visuals or hike community.
-Users were more concerned with obtaining detailed, accurate hike information and personal safety.
-Based on our research we decided to pivot and focus on the offline and lifeline feature.
-These two features also complemented the different experiences of both the day hiker and the trekker.
+In the beginning of our project, people were extremely vocal about seeing pictures of waterfalls or sharing information on forums.
+However, as the project progressed we saw underlying themes that centered on the hiker rather than the scenery or hike community.
+People were more concerned with obtaining accurate hike information and being safe.
+So, we decided to pivot and focus on the offline experience and explore a lifeline feature.
+These two aspects complemented the different experiences of both the Day Hiker and the Trekker.

-After pivoting, we moved away from a photo gallery that was prominent in our initial wireframes, we still wanted the app to be image heavy.
-We also wanted the copy of the app to be informative and digestible for our users.
+After we pivoted our focus, we also moved away from a photo gallery which was a prominent feature in our initial wireframes.
+However, we still wanted the app to be image heavy because people go on hikes to admire the beauty of nature.

 For future iterations of Cascade, I would love to extend the scope of the project outside of California and add waterfalls from other states as well as internationally.

-Additionally, I would like to add the ability to customize the planned hike route.
+Additionally, I would add the ability to customize the planned hike route.
 A part of exploration is going off of the beaten path and creating your own adventures.
-Through hike personalization, this would give the user more agency to do so.
+Through hike personalization, this would give people more agency to do so.

-I learned in the beginning stages of our project that it is important to test our assumptions and dig deeper into users' wants, needs, and motivations.
-Additionally, during our user testings, participant bias can occur if the user feels uncomfortable or pressure to say the “correct” thing.
-Therefore, it is important to not only be observant of non-vocal cues, but to use those cues to reframe interview questions as needed.
-We did not learn this until later on, but it became an significant factor in our pivot and later iterations of Cascade.
+I learned in the beginning stages of our project that it is important to test our assumptions and dig deeper into peoples' wants, needs, and motivations.
+Additionally, during our user testings, participant bias can occur if the person feels uncomfortable or pressure to say the “correct” thing.
+Therefore, it is important to not only be observant of non-verbal cues, but to use those cues to reframe interview questions as needed.
+We did not learn this until later on, but it became a significant factor when we pivoted and in future user testing sessions.